 The Alcazar of the Christian Monarchs is located on the southwest side of the city, on the north bank of the Guadalquivir River.
 About a 5-minute walk from the Mezquita Mosque-Cathedral, the alcazar is easy to reach on foot within the Historic Center.
 Buses 3 and 12 also stop nearby, along Ronda de Isasa.

 The Alcazar of the Christian Monarchs is open from Tuesday to Sunday all year round; opening times vary throughout the year.
 In the summer months, musical fountain shows are held in the gardens on select nights, starting around 10pm—check with the tourist information office for details.

-Córdoba doesn't just have a Grand Mosque, but also a palace: the Alcázar de los Reyes Cristianos.
-Once the site of a Visigoth fortress, it was ultimately rebuilt to house the caliphs of Córdoba, before being taken over by the Christians.
+The alcazar was built on the site of a Visigoth fortress to house the caliphs of Cordoba, before being taken over by the Christians.
 Once in their hands, the palace was famously home to King Ferdinand and Queen Isabel for eight years during the Spanish Inquisition.
-During that time, it was even visited by Christopher Columbus, who came to explain plans for his westward journey to the Catholic Kings.
+During that time, it was visited by Christopher Columbus, who came to explain plans for his westward journey to the Catholic monarchs.